the1lab/1lab/src/Cat/Displayed/Univalence/Thin.lagda.md

 # Thinly displayed structures

 The HoTT Book's version of the structure identity principle can be seen as a very early example of displayed category theory.
-Their notion of _standard notion of structure_ corresponds exactly to a displayed category, all of whose fibres are posets.
+Their _standard notion of structure_ corresponds exactly to a displayed category, all of whose fibres are posets.
 Note that this is not a category _fibred in_ posets, since the displayed category will not